fenstrat/next-level-searchapi-ds-wellington/slides.md

 <div class="middle"><img alt="Solr facets overview" src="images/solr-facets-overview.png" width="50%" height="50%" /></div>

 Notes:
-- Here are the facet requirements
+- Here are the simplified facet requirements
 - A list of content, display as images in this case
 - Two filters, or facets on Schools and Programs